FiiO X3 Portable Music Player: Reception

-LA Times' music critic Mark Swed wrote that the X3 is a better alternative to the iPod, and that it utilizes the same built-in digital-to-analog converter which is found in much more expensive players; Astell & Kern models, for example, which are being sold for $699 and $1,299.
+Los Angeles Times' music critic Mark Swed wrote that the X3 is a better alternative to the iPod, and that it utilizes the same built-in digital-to-analog converter which is found in much more expensive players; Astell & Kern models, for example, which are being sold for $699 and $1,299.
 However, he noted that the X3 is "thicker and clunkier" than an iPod Touch.
 He concluded that while the FiiO X3 may not have Astell & Kern's "sweet and open sound", its price-quality ratio was superior.

 Steve Guttenberg of CNET said "FiiO's nifty $200 portable high-resolution music player is a knockout," writing that it sounds "sweet" with MP3s.
 He also noted it "smashed the price barrier," saying that "the FiiO X3 is the one to get if you, like me, have been waiting for a music player to take your sound to the next level."
 He noted however, that the X3 can't match the Classic's 160GB storage capability, as it offers only 8GB of internal storage.

 The Gadgeteer's Bill Henderson wrote that the X3 supports more music formats and higher resolutions than iPod.
 However, he noted that the front face of the X3 "is a confusing array of buttons" and that the screen's resolution is low, although readable.
 He praised FiiO for releasing software updates that improve the X3's various aspects, as well as the support for external storage.

 Headfonics noted that the player offers good quality to price ratio.